Get Care

 Like any surgery, oral surgery carries certain risks and potential complications.
 Here are some common factors and complications associated with oral surgery:

-- Bleeding: Bleeding is a common factor associated with oral surgery.
+Bleeding is a common factor associated with oral surgery.
 Most bleeding stops within a few hours, but in some circumstances, it may persist and require medical attention.

-- Infection: Infection is an uncertain risk after any surgical procedure.
+Infection is an uncertain risk after any surgical procedure.
 Your dentist will provide guidelines on caring for your mouth after the surgery to reduce the risk of infection.

-- Nerve Damage: It is a potential complication of oral surgery, especially when removing wisdom teeth or performing jaw surgery.
+It is a potential complication of oral surgery, especially when removing wisdom teeth or performing jaw surgery.
 Nerve damage can generate numbness, tingling, or loss of sensation in the mouth or face.

-- Swelling and Bruising: Swelling and bruising are joint after oral surgery and can last several days.
+Swelling and bruising are joint after oral surgery and can last several days.
 The swelling can sometimes be severe and may require medical attention.

-- Dry Socket: It appears when the blood clot forms after a tooth extraction becomes dislodged or dissolves, exposing the bone and nerves in the socket.
+It appears when the blood clot forms after a tooth extraction becomes dislodged or dissolves, exposing the bone and nerves in the socket.
 A dry socket can source severe pain and requires prompt medical attention.

-- Anesthesia Risks: Anesthesia carries certain risks, including allergic reactions, breathing difficulties, and blood pressure changes.
+Anesthesia carries certain risks, including allergic reactions, breathing difficulties, and blood pressure changes.
 Your dentist will discuss the risks associated with anesthesia and recommend the best option for you.